Jamjar Investments

+JamJar Investments is British venture capital investment fund, headquartered in London.
+JamJar Investments provides investment to early-stage companies in the consumer technology and FMCG sectors.

+Investment Focus

+JamJar look to 'love, help & invest in early-stage consumer brands' Their focus on consumer brands is born from the JamJar founders' founding/working at Innocent Drinks.

+History

-JamJar Investments is a venture capital investment fund, headquartered in London, founded in 2012 by Richard Reed, Jon Wright, Adam Balon, and Katie Marraché (née Leviten).
+JamJar was founded in 2012 by Richard Reed, Jon Wright, Adam Balon, and Katie Marraché (née Leviten).
 Reed, Wright, and Balon had previously founded FMCG smoothie brand Innocent Drinks, which was sold to Coca-Cola in 2013 for north of $700m.

-JamJar Investments provides investment to early-stage companies in the consumer technology and FMCG sectors.

-Previous investments include Farewill, Graze, Deliveroo, Tails.com, Babylon Health, Propercorn, Popchips and Simba Sleep.
+Previous investments include Runna, Wild,Farewill, Graze, Deliveroo, Tails.com, Babylon Health, Propercorn, Popchips and Simba Sleep.

 In May 2017 Katie Marrache was announced Europe's youngest female VC partner.

-JamJar announced a new fund of £100m in April 22.
+In April 2022, JamJar announced a new £100m fund.